Intermittently after enabling mod_pagespeed you may find that images and other resources on your website go missing, are broken, and show 404 errors.

 The last and potentially most important thing to note when diagnosing this particular issue is that all of the problematic URLs in the error messages above are using TLS/SSL via HTTPS, rather than HTTP.

 If you want to know the exact reason that the fetcher is not able to access HTTPS urls for your site, you'll need to work with a systems administrator to fully review the issue and provide a diagnosis for your specific situation.
-Although you can use the workaround below to get mod_pagespeed working even if your HTTPS urls are not working properly.
+The following workaround section offers some suggestions.

 This configuration is specifically explained in the official documentation here: